-To get faster training has to inspire physiological adaptation in our bodies.
-This adaptation is spurred by various forms of stress we undergo during cycling training, as long as our training disrupts the body’s state of equilibrium, aka its physiologic homeostasis.
+To get faster, our training has to inspire physiological adaptation in our bodies.
+This adaptation is spurred by various forms of stress we undergo during cycling training — as long as said training disrupts the body’s state of equilibrium, aka its physiologic homeostasis.
 Disruption is most effectively achieved through progressive training — the foundation for the Base, Build, Speciality cycle.

 Understanding the Nature of Adaptation

 Disruption can be achieved in a number of ways, all of them stressful in one way or another.
 Whether high-intensity intervals are repeated, longer, milder effort is sustained for exceptionally long durations, or some form of work that falls between these two extremes takes place, some type of stress that challenges the body’s current capabilities is necessary.